UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The image illustrates the essential items for a power outage emergency kit, emphasizing that preparation is key to safety and comfort.

-Power outages are an inevitable part of homeownership, but they don’t have to be a disaster.
-By understanding the mechanics of your home and the grid, you can remain calm and in control when the power cuts out.
-A simple emergency kit with the following items makes all the difference:
+Power outages are an inevitable part of homeownership, but they don’t have to dictate your comfort or cause widespread panic.
+Having a dedicated power outage emergency kit checklist ensures you remain completely calm and in control when the lights cut out.
+A simple, well-stocked emergency kit with the following items makes all the difference:

-• At least one flashlight per bedroom with fresh batteries
+• At least one high-lumen flashlight per bedroom equipped with fresh, backup batteries

-• A small stash of shelf-stable food and bottled water
+• A multi-day stash of shelf-stable food and bottled water (aiming for at least one gallon per person, per day)

-• Portable power banks charged and ready for phones
+• Portable power banks kept fully charged and ready for mobile phones and essential devices

-• A printed list of emergency contacts and your utility’s outage number
+• A printed list of critical emergency contacts, including your utility’s 24-hour outage reporting number

 FAQs About Power Outages